nathantypanski/nathantypanski.com/blog/2014-07-09-personal-wiki.md

 ### Installing

 I could've installed it with `cabal` like a good Haskeller, but it was in the Debian repos and I don't need it on multiple servers yet.
-So I did (on Debian):
+So I did:

 ```{.bash}
 $ sudo aptitude install gitit